bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 In our example, Alice requests consent from Bob for any room.
 Later, Bob sends a grants consent to Alice to add him to any room.
 At the same time as sending the consent request, Alice grants consent to Bob to add her to any room.

-**TODO:** decide if we like any of the text below better:

-The consent primitive needs to include the following:
-- the specific operation (a request for consent, a grant of consent, or a rejection/revocation of consent);
-- the user ID of the user requesting consent;
-- the user ID of the target user; and
-- optionally, the room ID for which the consent was requested.

-If the consent primitive does not specify a room, it implies consent for any room.
-This is a common model for systems that use connection requests.
-Once a user accepts a connection request, either party is consenting to add the other to any number of rooms (connection requests involve granting two unidirectional consents).
-In other systems, consent for Alice to add Bob to a soccer fans room does not imply that Alice has permission to add Bob to a timeshare presentations room.
-Both models are common, so MIMI should be able to support both models.

-Note that a user could reject consent for all rooms from a user even if there was a consent request for a specific room, or even no consent request.

 ## Other ways to join

 [[ RWM: TBC ]]